mattcarras/SnipeItSyncPS/README.md

 - `Get-SnipeItUserEx`

 ## Reporting bugs and issues
- Please use both `-Verbose` and `-Debug` flags and include the information in your ticket (feel free to redact any identifable information).
-You may use `$DebugPreference='Continue'` at the top of your script to avoid breaking on each Write-Debug call.
+ Please use both `-Verbose` and `-Debug` switches with your function calls and include the information in your ticket (feel free to redact any identifable information).
+You may use `$DebugPreference='Continue'` at the top of your script to avoid breaking on each `Write-Debug` call.